5 Apps to Fulfill Your New Year’s Resolutions and Stay on Track

 The start of the new year makes you look at your life and try to make a few changes.
-Such new year’s resolutions are notoriously hard to keep, so let these apps motivate you and keep you on track.
+Such New Year’s resolutions are notoriously hard to keep, and while there are plenty of tips to help you achieve your New Year’s resolutions, you might benefit from apps that motivate you and keep you on track.

 Some of these apps will help you figure out what your goals and resolutions should be, guiding you to find what matters and where you’re faltering.
 Others will ensure you are focussed on following through with the steps you want to take.

-This Next Year (Web): Figure Out Resolutions By Writing to Yourself
+This Next Year [Broken URL Removed] (Web): Figure Out Resolutions By Writing to Yourself